Realm of the Ancient Redwoods Workshop

 Few places spark the imagination like the giant redwoods.
 In the far reaches of Northern California and into southern Oregon sit some amazing coastline, and some of the most spectacular forests on the planet.
 Walking through these magnificent ancient forests will make all your senses come alive!
 Come join us for an amazing weekend exploring the redwoods and coastlines of Northern California and Southern Oregon.

-Day 1: We'll meet in the mid-afternoon for Orientation in the sleepy coastal town of Brookings Oregon.
-Situated between the lush forest and sea, Brookings offers plenty of meal choices and beautiful sights to explore on your own during down time.
+Day 1: We'll meet in the mid-afternoon for Orientation in the sleepy town of Crescent City, CA. Situated between the lush forest and sea.
+Crescent City offers plenty of meal choices and beautiful sights to explore on your own during down time.
 After orientation, we'll begin our adventure into the Southern Oregon coastline in search of some great vistas of arches, and tree filled sea-stacks.
 Oregon's southern coast is so diverse that each location offers up a different view.